When it comes to a special occasion meal, such as Valentine’s Day, who doesn’t think of surf and turf?

 - Chopped Parsley, for garnish

-Alternative ingredients for making surf and turf linguine;
+Alternative ingredients for making surf and turf pasta;

 - Instead of using beef tenderloin, please feel free to use a different cut of beef or protein altogether.
-Something will fit your budget (or taste preferences) better if desired.
-Pork tenderloin is an excellent choice.
+Something will fit your budget (or taste preferences) if desired.

 - Any pasta which is your favorite will work in this recipe.
-I chose linguine because, to me, it’s romantic.
+I chose linguine because I like linguine.

-What type of white wine do I use for making surf and turf linguine?
+What type of white wine do I use for making this special occasion dinner?

 - I used a Pino Grigio, but a chardonnay or even a rose will work.
 Make sure to purchase a wine that will fit your budget.